MinSeungHyun/slush/README.md

 ```

 ## Document
-The full document is at [Wiki](https://github.com/MinSeungHyun/slush/wiki)
+The full document is at [Wiki](https://github.com/MinSeungHyun/slush/wiki).
+You can also see the sample codes [here](https://github.com/MinSeungHyun/slush/tree/master/samples/src/main/java/com/example/slush).

 ## License
 ```